 Generally, people think about using Fusion Mineral Paint with interior furniture pieces since it is a furniture paint.
-However, this zero-VOC paint is phenomenal for painting your front door!
+However, this paint is phenomenal for painting your front door!
 In my opinion, Fusion Mineral Paint is an excellent choice for painting exterior doors and is a great way to refresh, edify, or totally transform the exterior of your house in minutes!
 I am going to share with you a step-by-step process of painting your front door with Fusion Mineral Paint today.

 Step 1 – Clean Your Front Door

 The only thing you usually need to do to prepare your door for painting is give it a good cleaning.
 It doesn’t matter if you’re cleaning wood, steel, or metal, you can use our TSP Alternative which helps eliminate dirt, and grime.
 TSP makes sure that the surface is clean and ready to be painted, ensuring that Fusion will adhere correctly!

 With Fusion’s TSP Alternative, you receive an eco-friendly product that is concentrated and free of phosphates.
 Mix two full caps into a liter of water and use that mixture to clean your doors.
 No worries, it can be applied to a previously painted door as well.

 You should always ensure that the door is not covered in wax.
 You can do a wax scratch test to ensure that the door is wax-free (simply drag your fingernail over the door to see if any wax comes off).
 You can’t paint over wax, so you will need to use Odorless Solvent to clean it.

 Also, if the front door is wooden, metal, or steel with peeling paint, a light sanding will help to remove any bumps and scuffs to ensure you have a smooth surface for painting.
 Remove dust and any sanding residue with a soft cloth.
 Ensure your fresh paint does not become contaminated by any residual dirt or sanded off materials!

 Step 2 – Removed Hardware